STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Experiments

 As shown in \cref{tab:quant}, \modelname~ achieves the lowest FID and FVD scores, even surpassing Hallo3 \cite{Cui_2025_hallo3}, a substantially larger 5B-parameter DiT model, despite being evaluated on clips from Hallo3’s own training data.
-Our model further exhibits superior lip synchronization and greater pose diversity, driven by the proposed self-forcing autoregressive training and lip-reading supervision.
+Our model further exhibits superior lip synchronization and greater pose diversity, driven by the proposed recursive training and lip-reading supervision.
 Visual comparisons in \cref{fig:talking_comp} further demonstrate that baselines often struggle to capture accurate lip motion, whereas \modelname~produces mouth shapes closer to the ground-truth, indicating better alignment to the driving audio.
 In addition, we compare identity similarity against the top three performing methods in terms of head motion in \cref{fig:id_sim}, where we achieve stronger consistency with the reference subject, benefiting from the Arc2Face prior and our decoupled conditioning design that prevents interference between speech and identity.
-Finally, for perceptual validation, we conducted a user study with 20 participants who were asked to select the animation that appeared most natural in terms of head dynamics across 15 randomly selected sets of samples.
+Finally, for perceptual validation, we conducted a user study with 35 participants who were asked to select the animation that appeared most natural in terms of head dynamics across 25 randomly selected sets of samples.
 As reported in \cref{fig:user_study}, \modelname~was preferred in the majority of cases, confirming its superior realism.

-Under the same setup, we also assess \modelname's stochastic ID-conditioned video generation, where the ID embedding is used as conditioning instead of the portrait image.
-For fairness, we focus on lip synchronization and pose diversity, as FID and FVD inherently favor image-driven methods.
-As reported in \cref{tab:quant} (last row), our ID-driven generations achieve competitive motion diversity and even better lip synchronization than the image-driven case, demonstrating state-of-the-art performance even when animating subjects in novel contexts.
+Under the same setup, we also assess \modelname's stochastic ID-driven video generation, where the ID embedding is used as conditioning instead of the portrait image.
+For fairness, we focus on lip sync and pose diversity, as FID and FVD inherently favor image-driven methods.
+As reported in \cref{tab:quant} (last row), our ID-driven generations achieve competitive motion diversity and even better lip sync than the image-driven case, demonstrating excellent performance even when animating subjects in novel contexts.

+Finally, to illustrate the inference efficiency of our UNet-based architecture, \cref{tab:inference_time} reports the sampling time required to generate a 5-second talking video clip at 25~FPS, in comparison with representative diffusion-based baselines.
+Our method achieves the lowest inference time, thanks to its lightweight design enabled by careful adjustments to the image backbone.
+In contrast, the 5B-parameter DiT-based approach used in Hallo3 is approximately an order of magnitude slower, highlighting the computational overhead of recent large-scale DiT models for this task.